 - Access to Funds:

-- HELOCs work like a credit line – draw funds as needed up to your limit
+- A traditional HELOC works like a credit line – draw funds as needed up to the limit

 - Home equity loans provide a lump sum upfront